 Modular Policy Framework lets you configure special actions for many application inspections.
-When you enable an inspection engine in the Layer 3/4 policy map, you can also optionally enable actions as defined in an inspection policy map .
-When the inspection policy map matches traffic within the Layer 3/4 class map for which you have defined an inspection action, then that subset of traffic will be acted upon as specified (for example, dropped or rate-limited).
+When you enable an inspection engine in the service policy, you can also optionally enable actions as defined in an inspection policy map.
+When the inspection policy map matches traffic within the service policy for which you have defined an inspection action, then that subset of traffic will be acted upon as specified (for example, dropped or rate-limited).

 An inspection policy map consists of one or more of the following elements.
 The exact options available for an inspection policy map depends on the application.

-Traffic matching command—You can define a traffic matching command directly in the inspection policy map to match application traffic to criteria specific to the application, such as a URL string, for which you then enable actions.
+•Traffic matching option—You can define a traffic matching option directly in the inspection policy map to match application traffic to criteria specific to the application, such as a URL string, for which you then enable actions.

-– Some traffic matching commands can specify regular expressions to match text inside a packet.
+–Some traffic matching options can specify regular expressions to match text inside a packet.
 Be sure to create and test the regular expressions before you configure the policy map, either singly or grouped together in a regular expression class map.